Part VII

 but into the limitless, unconditioned creativity of Being itself.

 In the chapters that follow, we will explore the visions that may arise in the Void experience, the practical steps for engaging in this profound practice, and the ways in which the insights gained can be integrated into daily life.
-We will delve into the subjective mysteries of the Void, guided by the symbolic wisdom of the Dragon archetype, and illuminated through parallels drawn between ancient traditions and emerging, though still speculative, scientific and ontological visions of reality’s deep structure.
+We will delve into the subjective mysteries of The Void, guided by the symbolic wisdom of the Dragon archetype and focused on the direct, lived experience of reality’s deep nature.